 We also tried to teach the kids how to snorkel, as the resort’s beach was mere steps away from the main building.
 Sadly, this wasn’t successful.
 Hattie is not a mouth-breather and could not grasp the mechanics of breaking through a snorkel, and also couldn’t really fit the snorkelling masks the hotel had available (it was a lovely resort, but its capacity to kit out guests with snorkelling gear wasn’t too flash).
 This led to many tears of frustration from our little perfectionist, who doesn’t yet relish the challenge of unfamiliar experiences.
 Joe showed much more promise (and he is a mouth-breather, which obviously makes snorkelling far easier to tackle), but in the end we gave it all up for a bad job and restricted our beach frolics to some shore-side floating in goggles.

 As it was, the local fish life wasn’t particularly impressive – not too many fish, and none of the amazing colourful specimens that Tristan and I lazily floated around with within a couple of metres of the beach when we had a child-free few days in Rarotonga just before Easter (SUCH A GOOD TIME).
-But the fish we did see was sufficiently excited for Hattie and Joe, who gave us running commentaries on what they spotted:
+But the fish we did see was sufficiently exciting for Hattie and Joe, who gave us running commentaries on what they spotted:

 “Two striped fish!” [three seconds of silent floating] “Another fish!” [two seconds of floating] “Two big fish and three small fish!”